Frederica of Baden: Queen

 Queen Frederica was crowned with her spouse in Norrköping 3 April 1800.
-The royal couple did not participate much in representation and preferred an intimate family life in the small Haga Palace, where they isolated themselves from court life with but a small entourage.
+The royal couple did not participate much in representation and preferred an intimate family life in the small Haga Palace, where they isolated themselves from court life with a small entourage.
 Frederica amused the king by her skillful clavichord playing, was reportedly joyful in the company of her small circle of friends, especially in the absence of the monarch, and devoted herself to the upbringing of her children.
 She kept in close correspondence with her family, and in 1801 welcomed her parents, who visited Sweden after having been in Russia to see her sister.
 During this visit she was reportedly reproached by her mother for her stiff and distant behavior in public and not being able to make herself popular.
-The visit ended unhappy as her father died due to an accident during the visit.

-In 1802, she accompanied her spouse to the province of Finland, during which a meeting was arranged between her (without the king) and her sisters, the Russian empress Elizabeth and Amalie, in Abborrfors on the border.
+The visit ended in tragedy when her father died when his carriage skidded off the icy road and overturned.
+In 1802, Frederica accompanied her spouse to the province of Finland, during which a meeting was arranged between her and her sisters, the Russian empress Elizabeth and Amalie, in Abborrfors on the border.
 Gustav IV Adolf promised to visit her family in Baden, and in the summer of 1803, they traveled to Karlsruhe.
-They did not return until February 1805, which created dislike in Sweden, and Frederica was somewhat blamed for the long absence of the monarch.
+They did not return until February 1805, which created some friction in Sweden, and Frederica was somewhat blamed for the long absence of the monarch.

 She was not allowed to accompany the king when he left for Germany to participate in the War of the Fourth Coalition in November 1805, nor was she appointed to serve in the regency during his absence.
 During his absence, however, she came to be regarded as a symbol of moral support, and duchess Charlotte describes the dramatic scene when the queen returned to the royal palace in Stockholm after having said goodbye to the king: "The members of government and the court of their majesties met her in the palace hall.
-Crying of bitterness she walked upstairs directly to the apartments of the children, were the members of the royal house was gathered.
+Crying of bitterness she walked upstairs directly to the apartments of the children, where the members of the royal house were gathered.
 Close to faint, she could hardly breath and fell down upon a couch.
 There she lay with the handkerchief to her eyes, exposed to the deepest pain, surrounded by the children, who rushed to her, and the rest of us who, very concerned, tried to show her sympathy.
 She truly gave the impression of already being a widow, especially since she was dressed in black.
 I can not describe the touching scene!
-Ad her youth and beauty, a beauty highlighted by the sorrow, and nothing was lacking to arouse the most fervent compassion for the poor queen."
+Add her youth and beauty, a beauty highlighted by the sorrow, and nothing was lacking to arouse the most fervent compassion for the poor queen."
 During the rest of the king's absence, she attracted public sympathy for isolating herself completely as a display of sorrow and longing after the king.